Derelict Fishing Gear Prevention and Removal Best Practices

 Who is involved?

-This project is funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
-The National Sea Grant Law Center (NSGLC) at the University of Mississippi is working with New England marine managers to identify opportunities to prevent gear loss due to vessel interactions and how to implement derelict fishing gear removal programs in New England states.
+This project was funded through the Fishing for Energy partnership between the NOAA Marine Debris Program, Covanta, and Schnitzer Steel Industries and administered by the National Fish and Wildlife Foundation (NFWF).
+The National Sea Grant Law Center (NSGLC) at the University of Mississippi worked with New England marine managers to identify opportunities to prevent gear loss due to vessel interactions and how to implement derelict fishing gear removal programs in New England states.

 What is the project and why is it important?